eastskykang/machine-learning-project/README.rst

 -----------------------

 .. _pipeline: ml_project/models/pipeline.py
-.. _model_selection: ml_project/models/model_selection.py
+.. _gridsearch: ml_project/models/model_selection.py
+.. _example_config: .example_config.yaml

-In principle, the project framework can handle scikit-learn-style classes that implement fit/fit_transform/transform/predict functions.
+In principle, the project framework can handle sklearn-style classes that implement fit/fit_transform/transform/predict functions.
 In fact, it is recommended to derive your estimator classes from the sklearn base classes, so that you can take advantage of their extensive funcitonality.

-This framework provides transformers_.
+This framework already implements an interface to the sklearn classes pipeline_ and gridsearch_.

+Check out the example_config_ to find out more how to use them.

 More tools